LewisBull2303/UltimateRPS/README.md

 ## Credits

-First and foremost, I would like to give credit to my wonderful girlfriend Jasmine, whose support has made managing a full-time job, Open University, and Code Institute submissions possible.
+### Code Attributions:
+Fontawesome - For icons on my project
+Fonts provided by Fontshare
 This game was inspired and helped by GeeksForGeeks Rock Paper Scissors Logic game - https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/

+## Acknowledgements:

+First and foremost, I would like to give a special thank you to my wonderful girlfriend Jasmine, whose support has made managing a full-time job, Open University, and Code Institute submissions possible.

+Special thank you also to Mo Shami, My mentors whos help and guidance has been truly invaluable to me.

+And an additional Special thank you to Dylan, Jasmine and Dan for testing the game and helping test user story 5 with me, Your help was incredibly useful to me.

 The Live link to this repository can be found here - https://lewisbull2303.github.io/UltimateRPS

-### Please note that when looking at the commits, if the message is something like 'Update script.js', please click into the commit as the comments may be left as a extended description